 It is possible to construct several scenarios for the extension of project activities.

 No extension of funding recommended.
-This would mean halting project activities immediately as the project has completed the two years initially promised by ICEIDA.
+This would mean halting project activities immediately as the project has completed the two years promised by side of ICEIDA no additional money will be required.)